 However, in the context of the highest financial inclusion difference among the four geographical locations, the ecological zone had a 0.478 financial inequality level.
 This implies that Rural Forest, Rural Savanna, Rural Coastal, Urban and Accra have higher FI inequality within their subpopulation.
 This could result from higher FI inequalities in the urban centers compared to that of the rural areas as explained in Appendix 16.
 The next area with the highest financial inclusion difference within as of the year 2017 was the regional level and it was 0.476.
 Rural/Urban closely follows this with the value of 0.473 as of 2017 and lastly, district level had financial inclusion inequality of 0.437 even though it had the highest increase within the period of the study.

-Spatial Distribution of District Financial Inclusion Inequality and Headcount Poverty from 2012 to 2017 in Ghana explore the relationship between financial inclusion inequality and poverty headcount within the study period.
+Spatial Distribution of District Financial Inclusion Inequality and explore the relationship between financial inclusion inequality and poverty headcount within the study period.